FederatedAI/FATE/federatedml/model_selection/stepwise/README.md

 ```

 For examples of using stepwise with linear models, please refer to [examples](../../../examples/federatedml-1.x-examples/hetero_stepwise).
 For explanation on each stepwise module parameter, please refer to the comments in stepwise param [file](../../param/stepwise_param.py).

+Please note that on FATE Board, the model information (max iters & coefficient/intercept values) represents the final result model.